 - Blog sidebar content displays beneath the page content.

-- You can disable mobile styles (not recommended).
+- You can disable mobile styles, but we don't recommend it.

 Navigation links collapse behind a Menu link in the top-right corner.